Ph.D., Natural Resource Economics, University of Michigan, Ann Arbor, Michigan, 1984

 MacNair, D., G. Parsons, T. Tomasi, and H. Byrd.
 2022.
 Trip equivalency for economic valuation in recreation demand models: Implications for compensatory restoration and benefits transfer.
 Marine Resource Economics 37(1):91–107.

 Byrd, H., and T. Tomasi.
 2021.
 Outdoor recreation damages from oil spills: Why current assessments are typically wrong and what can be done to fix them.
-In: Proc. of International Oil Spill Conference 2021(1):689229.
+Proceedings of the International Oil Spill Conference 2021(1):689229.

 MacNair, D., T. Tomasi, G. Parsons, and H. Byrd.
 2019.
 Trip equivalency analysis.
 In: Natural Resource Damages: A Definitive Guide to Litigation and Resolving NRD Claims.
 B. Israel (ed).
 American Bar Association, Section on Environment, Energy, and Resources, Chicago, IL.